How to Configure Secure SIP – TLS

 - The most important field for our configuration is the “Common Name”.
 Set the Common Name to 3CXPHONE and click OK.

-- A ca.crt file in “C:SimpleCA” will be created.
+- A ca.crt file in “C:\SimpleCA” will be created.
 This is the Root CA, and it will be required by any TLS client (softphone or hard phone) to be able to establish a TLS connection to the specified PBX.
 Create a copy of this file and rename it to “root_cert_3CXPHONE.pem”.
 Keep this file handy for further use.
-This will be used for 3CXPhone for Windows and is described later on..
+This will be used for the 3CX app for Windows and is described later on..

 Part 2 – Create the 3CX Phone System Server Certificate